FAQ's

 That being said, purchasing a ram is a significant investment and we recommend checking and if necessary, trimming toes before the ram goes out to work (along with testicles and mouth).

 • Absolutely.
-The SheepMaster ewe, being a maternal can be used with SheepMaster rams as a self-replacing option or with a terminal ram of your choice, with all lambs going to slaughter (no shearing of carryover lambs).
+The SheepMaster ewe, being a maternal can be used with SheepMaster rams as a self-replacing option (where the wether portion goes straight into the prime lamb grid) or with a terminal ram of your choice, with all lambs going to slaughter (no shearing of carryover lambs).

-Clients are reporting great success with either alternate matings (SheepMaster/terminal/SheepMaster etc) or mating young SheepMaster ewes to SheepMaster rams and older ewes to terminals.
+Clients are reporting great success with either alternate matings using SheepMaster, then terminal, then SheepMaster ect. or mating young SheepMaster ewes to SheepMaster rams and older ewes to terminals.

 • Unlike some other shedders, SheepMaster’s have a naturally calm temperament (which we actively select for) and will not cross fences unless pressured or starving.